I consider myself to be one of the cheapest people on the planet.

 According to an NPR/Marist poll, 91 percent of American online shoppers said they “only rarely” or “never” return things they buy online.
 Who knows how much unwanted-merchandise is sitting in the backseats of cars across American? 😉

 6. Failing to Compare Prices

-Especially at a grocery store where everything is grouped together in one spot, price comparison takes literally seconds.
+Especially at a grocery store where everything is grouped in one spot, price comparison takes seconds literally.
 Why wasn’t I doing it?
 Who knows.
 Who knows why I do anything sometimes?
 Not me.

 I have really high hopes for myself sometimes.
 I really do.
-Especially when it comes to my health and all the amazing things I’m going to do to improve it.
+Especially when it comes to my health and all the fantastic things I’m going to do to improve it.